rust-cli/rexpect/README.md

 What does not yet work:

-- other repls as python are not implemented yet
+- other repls such as python are not implemented yet
-- getting specific output (e.g. matching with regex and fetching the match) is missing

 What will probably never be implemented